 Slavery ended about a month earlier in North Carolina when Rev. S.G.
 Clark, a Union Calvary Chaplain, came into the African Moravian church in Salem (now Winston-Salem) on Sunday, May 21, 1865 and read General Orders #32 that proclaimed that “all persons held as slaves are free.”

 The Juneteenth Celebration in Winston-Salem can be traced back to the early 1990’s at Mt.
 Pleasant Baptist Church.
-In 1998 the Winston Lake Family YMCA began sponsoring a community-wide event and church combined their efforts with the YMCA.
-In 2005, Triad Cultural Arts sparked new interest in the in the celebration partnering with the City of Winston-Salem’s Human Relations Department, Recreation and Parks Department, Union Baptist Church and Food Lion, Inc. The celebration included a roundtable discussion at City Hall with Dr. Maya Angelou and local leaders and a festival at Corpening Plaza.
-The festival has been held at various locations in the city including Rupert Bell Park, Winston Lake Park, Coliseum Annex and on the 5th Street and Ml King, Jr. Drive.
+In 1998 the Winston Lake Family YMCA began sponsoring a community-wide event and Mt.
+Pleasant combined their efforts with the YMCA.
+In 2005, Triad Cultural Arts sparked new interest in the celebration partnering with the City of Winston-Salem’s Human Relations Department, Recreation and Parks Department, Union Baptist Church and Food Lion, Inc. The celebration included a round-table discussion at City Hall with Dr. Maya Angelou and local leaders and a festival at Corpening Plaza.
+The festival has been held at various locations in the city including Rupert Bell Park, Winston Lake Park, Coliseum Annex and on the 5th Street and ML King, Jr. Drive.